ramsesware/ramsesware/README.md

 - **Scripting & Automation**: Python, Bash, PowerShell

 ---

-> *"Security is not a product, but a process."*

----

 ### 🤝 Let's Connect
 If you're interested in collaboration or have ideas to improve offensive security tools, feel free to reach out.
 I'm always open to new connections!